mrchristian/Fidus-Book-Style-Report002/README.md

-# Fidus Book Style - Report001
+# Fidus Book Style - Report002

 A Book Style intended for upload to Fidus Writer.

-Style name: Report001
+Style name: Report002

 Use: The style is intended for public reports, policy documents, and short guides, etc.

+This style 'Report002' is different from 'Report001' in that it contains branding assets for the cover.

 Contents: